 The Permit Scheme has been prepared with due regards to section 59 of NRSWA to co-ordinate works of all kinds on the highway and also achieving the overriding statutory objectives and duties under the TMA 2004.
 It is an important aspect of the duties and policies for the Permit Authority to manage activities in the street, so as to minimise the impact of those activities, while allowing essential activities to take place.
-The specific objectives of the Permit Scheme are as follows;
+The specific objectives of the Permit Scheme are as follows:

-- Reduce occupation of the highway - Enhance co-ordination and obtain greater control of all activities on the highway - Minimise/avoid/manage delays to all road users

-- Encourage collaborative activities between all activity promoters - Promoting best practices across Middlesbrough and the NE region - Enhanced cross-boundary co-operation - · Reducing the impact of noise on residents by having greater control of timing of activities - Reduce instances of customer complaints regarding road and street activities - Public transport benefits which come from more structured and coherent engagement with all stakeholders at all stages of the activities life cycle. - Promote common activity practices across the region to ensure ease of operation for activity promoters - Demonstrate parity for all activity promoters - Enhance reliability of activities taking place at a particular time.
+- Reduce occupation of the highway - Enhance co-ordination and obtain greater control of all activities on the highway - Encourage collaborative activities between all activity promoters - Promoting best practices across Middlesbrough and the NE region - Reduce instances of customer complaints regarding road and street activities - Public transport benefits which come from more structured and coherent engagement with all stakeholders at all stages of the activities life cycle. - Promote common activity practices across the region to ensure ease of operation for activity promoters - Demonstrate parity for all activity promoters - Enhance reliability of activities taking place at a particular time.